Overview

 Career Opportunities

-Graduates have pursued sustainable policy and communication roles, entrepreneurship, sustainability specialist and consultancy roles within a wide range of companies, as well as further academic research.
+Graduates have pursued sustainable policy and communication roles, entrepreneurship, sustainability specialist and consultancy roles within a wide range of organisations, as well as further academic research.

 Course Structure

-Delivered full-time over 18 months, this 90-ECTS Masters degree is comprised of a 30 ECTS preparatory phase containing modules on sustainability, social innovation and transdisciplinary research; a 30 ECTS flexible phase with transdisciplinary modules related to water, food or life and health; and a 30 ECTS Capstone on a sustainability challenge in collaboration with extra academic actors.
+Delivered full-time over 24 months*, this 120-ECTS Masters degree comprises a 30 ECTS preparatory phase which includes modules on sustainability, social innovation and transdisciplinary research; a 30 ECTS flexible phase with transdisciplinary modules related to water, food, life & health and energy & sustainable cities; a 30 ECTS experiential phase (including the possibility of an internship) and a 30 ECTS capstone phase.

 Course Content

-The modules consist of lectures, seminars and workshops.
-These sessions will also be paired with self-study work, assignment preparation and project work, individually and in teams.
+The modules include lectures, seminars and workshops paired with self-driven study, assignment preparation and project work, both individually and in teams.

 Study the Master's in Global Challenges for Sustainability (CHARM-EU)